 “If it works, and I believe it [did occur] to some extent with Butler and Chicago’s front office over time, a player who should be untradeable might actually get moved because there’s distrust,” the GM said.

-[UPDATE: This summer, Butler was traded to the Minnesota Timberwolves and George was traded to the Oklahoma City Thunder].
+[UPDATE: Last summer, Butler was traded to the Minnesota Timberwolves and George was traded to the Oklahoma City Thunder].

 Where there’s smoke, there’s fire

 How often is the media accurate?
 Fans love rumors and reports, but how much of the stuff they’re consuming is correct?

 Executives said that it depends on the source.
 For example, nearly every executive brought up Adrian Wojnarowski of ESPN as being extremely accurate.
 If Woj reports something, he has it from strong sources and it’s rarely wrong.
 Zach Lowe of ESPN was also mentioned as being very reliable and having a good sense of what’s happening within a team he’s writing about.
 Several executives added that you can glean a lot of information about chemistry, a player’s mindset and what a front office is looking to do from the beat writers since they’re constantly around the team.

 When it comes to reports from the top individuals who typically break news (such as Marc Stein, Shams Charania, Sam Amick, Brian Windhorst, David Aldridge, Ramona Shelburne and Marc Spears among others), most GMs said some version of, “Where there’s smoke, there’s fire.”
 Even if the report isn’t 100 percent right, there’s typically truth there.
 They’ve talked to someone in the know who told them the information.
 Maybe the conversation being referenced is outdated or the reported talks are blown out of proportion or the article is missing some context, but reports from legitimate sources are rarely completely off.